Upper Facial Treatments

 To book a treatment, a $100 deposit is required which will go towards your treatment price.

-The Plasma Concepts Pen is the world’s leading plasma application device for the appearance of wrinkles, aging, skin laxity, tone, and texture.
+The Plasma Concepts Pen is a plasma application device for the appearance of wrinkles, aging, skin laxity, tone, and texture.
 This cosmetic procedure is administered by a licensed, trained, and insured Certified Plasma Technician.
 Plasma Concepts can unlock skin’s potential for youthfulness and tighter, smoother skin in just one treatment with long lasting results and high patient satisfaction.

 The results of the Plasma Pen treatment are virtually immediate and incredibly long lasting without the need for fillers or surgical correction.
 Plasma Concept’s technology is revolutionizing what is possible in improving skin tone and texture.